UX Trends vs Timeless Skills: What You Should Really Prioritize

 The ability to tackle challenges head-on and find creative solutions is invaluable.

-You might be thinking, "Okay, great, but how do I actually build these skills?"
+You might be thinking, "Okay, great, but how do I actually build these skills while handling my day job?"
+Here's a practical guide:

-1. Analyze Industry Veterans
+1. Analyze industry veterans

 Look at the work of seasoned designers.
 Examine their portfolios, read their case studies, and follow them on platforms where they share their process.